Skip to main content

 Luckily, automation software can handle these error-prone data entry and other administrative tasks for you.

-4 Ways To Automate Your Onboarding Process
+4 Steps to Automate Onboarding

 If you're wondering about the steps you must take to automate your manual onboarding process, we got you.
-Let's talk about the how-to of automated onboarding.

-1. Define pre-onboarding tasks
+1. Define Pre-Onboarding Tasks

 The first one consists of listing the pre-onboarding tasks you usually do, such as: